JohnScolaro/personal-website/posts/notes-on-a-trip-to-seoul.md

 ![Another image of some garbage on the street.](/images/blog/notes-on-a-trip-to-seoul/garbage_2.jpg)

-It's also not particularly aesthetic, even it they remain closed.
+It's also not particularly aesthetic, even if they remain closed.

 ## Crossroad Time